Stephanie Pincetl

 Stephanie Pincetl is an American academic specializing in the intersection of urban policy and the environment, particularly in California.
-She is the Director of the UCLA Center for Sustainable Urban Systems in Los Angeles.
+She is the Director of the California Center for Sustainable Communities at UCLA in Los Angeles.

 Background and education

 Pincetl earned a PhD in Urban Planning from UCLA.
 In addition to her academic career, she spent 10 years working for environmental justice in the nonprofit sector.

 Professional career

 Pincetl is Professor at the University of California Los Angeles Institute of the Environment.
 Her research focuses on environmental policy and politics.
 She frequently takes an interdisciplinary approach, and one of her contributions to the field is putting together teams of researchers from biophysical, engineering, and social sciences.
 This approach is designed to effectively analyze complex urban systems.